lwiest/BASICCompiler/readme.md

 ### Instructions
 1. Download this project&rsquo;s ZIP file from GitHub.
 2. Unzip it to a temporary folder.
-3. **To work with the _BASIC Compiler_ source code in your Eclipse IDE**, import the `BASICCompiler` project in your Eclipse IDE from the temporary folder as an import source _General > Existing Projects into Workspace_.
+3. **To work with the _BASIC Compiler_ source code in your Eclipse IDE**, import the `BASICCompiler` project into your Eclipse IDE from the temporary folder as an import source _General > Existing Projects into Workspace_.
 4. **To compile _BASIC Compiler_ into a convenient JAR file** (Windows only), open a command prompt in the temporary folder and enter
    ```
    makejar